waymondrang/CSE15L/src/week_two.md

 ## Installing Visual Studio Code

 Visual Studio Code is your go-to text editor.
-It's fast, reliable, and ice to look at.
+It's fast, reliable, and nice to look at.

 To install it, visit [their website](https://code.visualstudio.com/) and follow the instructions to download and install it.
 If your operating system is not compatible, you could try to use their [online editor](https://vscode.dev/).
-However, we will be using the terminal in the next steps which is unavailable in the online editor.
+However, we will be using the terminal for the next steps which is unavailable in the online editor.

-Once it has installed, open it and you should be presented with a window similar to the one below.
+Once it has been installed, open it and you should be presented with a window similar to the one below.
 Your window may have slightly different colors or designs—Visual Studio Code has different themes you can play with!

 ![New Visual Studio Code Window](https://i.imgur.com/mNSRQyZ.png)

 ## Getting Connected

-Before you connect to your CSE course-specific account, you'll need to do several steps.
-If you are using Windows, verify you have OpenSSH.
+Before you connect to your CSE course-specific account, you'll need to perform several steps.
+If you are using Windows, verify that you have OpenSSH.
 If you can run `ssh` in your terminal, then you already have SSH installed on your system.
 You can learn how to install OpenSSH [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).

 After you can use the `ssh` command, look up your CSE 15L specific UCSD account [here](https://sdacs.ucsd.edu/~icc/index.php).
-You may need to change your password to access your course-specific accounts.
+You may need to change your password to access your course-specific account.

 Now, we do the fun stuff.
 In Visual Studio Code, open a new terminal window by using the shortcut ``CTRL + SHIFT + ` `` or by navigating to the **Terminal** tab in the menu and selecting **New Terminal**.